creitve/vgrepo/README.md

-  a or add                        Add image into the Vagrant's repository l or list                       Show list of available images d or delete                     Delete image from the repository k or kill                       Destroy all images with metadata from the repository h or help                       Show detailed information about command
+  a or add                        Add image into the Vagrant's repository l or list                       Show list of available images r or remove                     Delete image from the repository h or help                       Show detailed information about command

 Options:

-  -v or --version [ver]           Value of version of the image -n or --name [box]              Name of image in the repository -d or --description [descr]     Description of the image in the repository
+  -v or --version [ver]           Value of version of the image -n or --name [box]              Name of image in the repository -d or --desc [desc]             Description of the image in the repository -p or --provider [descr]        Name of the provider

 Examples:

-  vgrepo add $HOME/vagrant/centos7-x86_64.box --name powerbox --version 1.0.1 vgrepo delete powerbox --version 1.1.0 vgrepo list vgrepo kill powerbox
+  vgrepo add $HOME/vagrant/centos7-x86_64.box --name powerbox --version 1.0.1 vgrepo delete powerbox --version 1.1.0 vgrepo list

-See vgrepo help <command> for information on a specific command.
 ```

 ## License